BYUCS235/pinewood/V1/README.md

     int getSpeed() const;
 };
 	```
 6. Here is the implementation for Rocket.cpp.
 Notice that in this case, we are including the full implementation of getSpeed that multiplies the parent class "speed" variable by 2.
+Notice that we are putting magic numbers in defines.

 	```
 #include "Rocket.h"
 #define SPEED_INCREASE 2